hige-itapps/Grant_Management_System/tests/README.md

 6. To run a single test from the command line, type: vendor\bin\phpunit tests\verification\areCyclesFarEnoughApartTest.php

-7. To run ALL tests (which should probably be done before committing any code), type: vendor\bin\phpunit tests
+7. To run ALL tests (which should probably be done before committing any code), type: vendor\bin\phpunit tests; This may take a few minutes to complete